Loss of Limb and Amputation Compensation Claims

 Coming to terms with a loss of limb is hugely stressful.
 We’ll refer you to organisations offering support outside of the legal process, as well as to specialists for advice about prosthetics.

-We understand that no amount of money can adequately compensate you for your psychological trauma and physical pain, but we can help you achieve the financial security you need to move on with your life.
+Our personal injury solicitors understand that no amount of money can adequately compensate you for your psychological trauma and physical pain.
+However, we can help you achieve the financial security you need to move on with your life.

 Compensation available for limb loss and amputation claims